-EDGE DATA CENTRE
+EDGE DATA CENTRES

 Edge computing is real time data processing at or near the source of data generation which could be from persons and/or from connected Internet of Things (IoT) devices.
 The name “Edge” describes its relation to the core.
 Edge computing serves as the decentralized extension of Cloud and Centralized Data Centre.